belgianmobileid/doc/_OIDC/identification.md

 ## Securing the exchange of information

 To protect the exchange of sensitive information and ensure the requested information gets issued to a legitimate application and not some other party, the OpenID Connect protocol uses JSON Web Token (JWT) which can be signed and/or encrypted.
-Among the methods described in OpenID specification, itsme® supports 2 authentication methods to secure communications between your backend and itsme®:
+Among the methods described in OpenID specification, itsme supports 2 authentication methods to secure communications between your backend and itsme:

 <ul>
   <li>"Private key JWT" is based on a public/private key pair (asymmetric encryption).
 It is therefore the most secure option</li>